A Hybrid ABM-PDE Framework for Real-World Infectious Disease Simulations: Model Formulation

 To simulate agents transitioning from the PDE domain (Berlin) into the ABM domain (Brandenburg), we precompute the expected number of individuals present in the PDE model for each hour of the day.
 If the time step corresponds to one hour, this allows us to determine how many individuals should leave the PDE model and be represented as agents in the ABM.
 For smaller time steps, we interpolate these values accordingly.

 The health status of the transitioning individuals is not sampled stochastically but determined deterministically based on the current distribution of the PDE compartment densities.
-Instead of drawing random health states, we compute the ratio of individuals to be removed from each compartment, proportional to their current densities.
+We compute the ratio of individuals to be removed from each compartment, proportional to their current densities.
 These initial ratios are adjusted so that we end up rounding down to whole individuals.
 Any remaining individuals are assigned to the susceptible compartment, which dominates the distribution.
 These ratios are then used to proportionally reduce the corresponding densities at each grid point, ensuring that more individuals are removed where the density is higher.

 To obtain the total number of individuals, we read the density values at each node and convert the density amount into the corresponding number of people.
 For this, we compute how much density is equivalent to a single person.
 We assume that a single susceptible individual is to be added at a single grid point $x^*$, meaning that the density changes only at that specific location.
 This update is applied at the end of the time step, after the PDE solution has already been computed for all grid points $x$.
 We denote by $\tilde{S}(x,t_k)$ the PDE solution at time $t_k$ before adding the contribution from agent transitions.
 With these assumptions, the following equation is satisfied, ensuring that the total added density corresponds to one individual: